 How much you can receive

 You will either receive:

-- the difference between the Special Rate (TPI) of the Disability Pension and the rate you got while you were off work, or
+- the difference between the Special Rate (TPI) of the Disability Compensation Payment and the rate you got while you were off work, or

 - the amount of pay you actually lost.

 You will get the smaller of these two amounts.

 If you get a lump sum Permanent Impairment payment, it may reduce the amount of allowance you can receive.Back to top

 How to claim